 a baron recruits the party to find a set of magical swords as well as explore a mine shaft that connects to the under dark

-The Keep at Koralgesh is a basic D&D game adventure for 6-8 player characters of 1st-3rd level.
+Buried in fire, but hardly dead.
+Only the Keep survived the destruction of Koralgesh, but few adventurers will survive the terrors that now stalk the lost Keep's halls.
 Players hear rumours of the Keep at Koralgesh and then traverse it to acquire the treasure within.
 Pgs.
 45-64

 For years, the Most Solemn Order of the Silent Shroud has tended the dead at Valinghen graveyard, providing them a peaceful eternal rest.
 Now, that rest has been disturbed by a necromancer seeking out a key to re-activate the Pool of Radiance.

 "A curse has spread through Darkroot Forest!
 Plants are attacking people, and the very air seems poisonous once you travel deep within the woods.
 Your group has decided to investigate this area, and rumors have it that the abandoned town of Faeriewell is where this disease started spreading.
 Or maybe the people of a nearby settlement asked for your help? or perhaps a noble Lord that just inherited the land hired you to clear out his new forest?
 This part is really up to you."
 The Curse of Faeriewell is an adventure for a level 5 party that you can easily drop into a campaign or play as a standalone one-shot.
 It will last between 3 and 5 hours.
 It is setting agnostic, but best at home in a Fantasy world.
 This adventure can serve as an interlude from your main campaign, a sidequest or simply as a one shot.